hatdropper1977/john.soban.ski/content/aggregations-the-elasticsearch-group-by.md

 # Aggs

 ## Simple Tables
-In the upper right corner of Kibana, selct the appropriate time range.
+In the upper right corner of Kibana, select the appropriate time range.

 ![Select Time]({filename}/images/Aggregations_The_Elasticsearch_Group_By/04_Select_Time.png)